welkineins/tool-list/README.md

 ## Service Monitoring
 - [Prometheus](http://prometheus.io/) - An open-source service monitoring system and time series database.
 - [Sentry](https://getsentry.com/welcome/) - Sentry surfaces these errors, helps you gauge severity and frequency, and then gives you the information necessary to fix them quickly.

+## Logging
 - [fluentd](http://www.fluentd.org/) - Fluentd is an open source data collector for unified logging layer.
 Fluentd allows you to unify data collection and consumption for a better use and understanding of data.
+- [BookKeeper](http://bookkeeper.apache.org/index.html) - BookKeeper is a replicated log service which can be used to build replicated state machines.
+A log contains a sequence of events which can be applied to a state machine.
+BookKeeper guarantees that each replica state machine will see all the same entries, in the same order.

 ## Chat
 - [Echoplexus](https://echoplex.us/) - Echoplexus is an anonymous, web-based, IRC-like chatting platform that makes its best effort to respect your privacy.
 It allows you to create public or private channels.
 You can secure a pseudonym for linkable anonymity, and secure it with PGP.